 Clubs and Activities

-A group of Student Artists who get together to look at, talk about, and create Art.
-The Art Club also serves as a support group for Drama Club by contributing to the set design!
-Art club helps to put Art work on display at various times throughout the year.
-The Art Club is open to any interested student.
+Art Club is made up of a group of student artists who get together to look at, talk about, and create Art.
+They sometimes serve as a support group for Drama Club by contributing to the set design.
+Art club helps put Artwork on display at various times throughout the year and supports the winter and spring HS and MS Art Exhibit.
+Art Club is open to any interested student.

 The FHSCB is the premier performing group in the school system.
 It is made up of students in grades 9-12 and they perform four to five concerts each year.
 Our repertoire consists of traditional band favorites, contemporary compositions, and marches which cover over 120 years of our wind band heritage.
 The group has performed at OMEA State Competition twice - in 1998 and 1999.
 They consistently receive superior and excellent ratings at district contest.

-This club is designed to give students experience in all aspects of theatre production.
-We put on musical productions as well as theatrical comedy, romance or tragedy.
+Drama Club is designed to give students experience in all aspects of a theatre production.
+The group puts on a musical production in the spring.
+Auditions are conducted in the winter.
 Students in this club are encouraged to be creative and expand on their gifts.
-Auditions are conducted once or twice a year.
-Students must have parental permission to be involved.
-What ever your talent or interest from student director to actor to set designer we have a spot for you!
+Whatever your talent or interest – from singing and acting on stage to crew hands helping with the set design or working the stage lights – Drama Club has a spot for you!

 While the acronym "FFA" is generally thought to stand for "Future Farmers of America", this is no longer the case.
 The FFA is simply the FFA.
 It has become an organization for everyone.
 When our day and age began to call for leaders over farmers the FFA put its best foot forward to answer the call.
 This national organization now prides itself in the successful development of the nation's future leaders while also keeping focused on the promotion of agriculture.